bugsnag/bugsnag-js/UPGRADING.md

 #### breadcrumb support

 Breadcrumb support has been enabled for node.
-This means you can call `Bugsnag.leaveBreacrumb` to attach short log statements to each error report to help diagnose what events led to the error.
+This means you can call `Bugsnag.leaveBreadcrumb` to attach short log statements to each error report to help diagnose what events led to the error.

 Currently no breadcrumbs are automatically collected in node.